-Shutting the door behind you: certificate-of-need programs and pre-emption in the U.S. dialysis industry
+Shutting the door behind you: CON programs and pre-emption in the U.S. dialysis industry

 Is it time yet?
 Measuring the negative externalities of ambulance diversions

 Do mandatory minimum standards influence charity care expenditures?
 Evidence from Illinois.

 What happens when resources move but quotas don't? [joint work with Bozidar Plavsic]